 Consider flexible and remote working

 Some staff may prefer to keep working during the holiday period if they can take advantage of flexible hours or remote working.
-There are numerous tools available to link a remote workforce such as instant messaging platforms like Slack, DropBox for file sharing, team planning boards like Trello and Skype for telephone calls.
+There are numerous tools available to link a remote workforce such as instant messaging platforms like Slack, DropBox for file sharing, team planning boards like Trello and Microsoft Teams for telephone or video calls.

 Brief clients